Personal profile

 Biography

-From 2024 I am the UNESCO Chair in Intercultural and Interreligious Relations at Monash.
+I am the UNESCO Chair in Intercultural and Interreligious Relations at Monash, and am currently building a program of research in intercultural humanism.

-I trained as a Classicist but have devoted my entire career to research in early modern intellectual and religious history, with a particular focus on the Latin culture of the early modern Society of Jesus (Jesuits).
-I have researched and taught at the universities of Sydney, Cambridge, Bristol and Western Australia.
+While I trained as a Classicist, I have devoted my career to research in early modern intellectual and religious history.
+A particular focus has been the early modern Society of Jesus (Jesuits), their literary education and their cultural and intercultural engagements.

 My first monograph, Loyola's Bees: Ideology and Industry in Jesuit Latin Didactic Poetry (Oxford, 2003), was published as winner of the British Academy Postdoctoral Monographs competition.
 It explores the phenomenon of early modern priests writing poetry on subjects from the raising of chickens to the aurora borealis, the sublime nature of the 'New World' to Newtonian science.